Delayed Cancer Diagnosis & Treatment

 Time limits for delayed cancer treatment claims

-Under normal circumstances, patients have two years to claim compensation for delayed cancer treatment due to medical negligence.
+Under normal circumstances, patients have two years to claim for delayed cancer treatment due to medical negligence.
 However, there are some limited circumstances where patients or their loved ones may have longer to claim.

 The date of knowledge